ThePortalWiki/pwiki-matrix/README.md

 * `SYNAPSE_UID`: The UID to create the internal user.
 Optional, default `8449`.
 Should match `$PWIKI_SYNAPSE_UID`.
 * `SYNAPSE_GID`: The GID to create the internal user.
 Optional, default `8449`.
 Should match `$PWIKI_SYNAPSE_GID`.
 * `SYNAPSE_DOMAIN`: The domain name for the Synapse server.
 You can change this to reuse the image for non-pwiki purposes.
-* `SYNAPSE_PORT`: The *external* port number that will be forwarded to the Synapse server. `8448` by default.
-It should either be the default, either be whatever is set as Matrix SRV record for `SYNAPSE_DOMAIN`.
-Synapse needs this in order to advertise the correct prot externally.
+* `SYNAPSE_PORT`: The *host-local* port number that will be forwarded to the Synapse server. `8448` by default.
+It is only used in order to point the nginx reserve proxy to it; it does not need to match whatever is set as Matrix SRV record for `SYNAPSE_DOMAIN`.
+It is only useful to be able to modify this port if you have more than one Synapse server running on the same host.
 * `COTURN_DOMAIN`: The external domain name to advertise for TURN.
 Optional.
 Defaults to `$SYNAPSE_DOMAIN`.
 * `COTURN_PORT`: The port number for TCP and UDP TURN requests.
 Optional.
 Default `3478`.
 * `REBUILD`: You can set `--build-arg=REBUILD=$(date)` to force a rebuild and update all packages within.